ladataweb/SimplePBI/README.md

 - <a href="https://github.com/ladataweb/SimplePBI/blob/main/Pipelines_details.txt" target="_blank">Pipelines (Preview)</a>
 - <a href="https://github.com/ladataweb/SimplePBI/blob/main/Scorecards_details.txt" target="_blank">Scorecards (Preview)</a>

+## Complex requests
+If you want to get a deeper look on complex __Admin__ methods and unique methods.
+<a href="https://github.com/ladataweb/SimplePBI/blob/main/Admin_complex.md" target="_blank">Check this doc</a>

 ## Additional content
 There an aditional library Utils for transformations.
 It is used to help some requests returning different values.
 The most useful method in the Utils class might be to_pandas.
 You can use the method to convert simple dicts to pandas.
 It needs the dict and the key father of a list of dicts in the response.
 The usual get responses are using "value" as the key.
 We are also adding new methods with the requests to help get new actions.
 Examples:

+### Example of our amazing unique requests
-- Dataflows: get orphan dataflows (get dataflows without dataset)
+- get_orphan_dataflows_preview: get dataflows without dataset
+- simple_import_pbix: makes publishing a pbix file easier
+- simple_import_pbix_as_parameter: import a pbix from api response content
-- Imports: post import report folder (post a all pbix files in a local folder)
+- simple_import_pbix_folder_in_group_preview: post a all pbix files in a local folder
+- simple_import_from_devops: import a pbix from azure devops repo
-- Reports: simple migrate report (copy report from workspace to a workspace)
+- simple_copy_reports_between_groups: copy report from workspace to a workspace
+- enhanced_refresh_dataset_in_group: a special request feature that not only eliminates the need for synchronous client connections to perform a refresh, but also unlocks enterprise-grade refresh capabilities.
+- get_activity_events_preview (already iterating): makes the get activity events specified by date easier
+- get_user_artifact_access_preview (already iterating): makes the get user artifact access easier
+- get_widely shared_artifacts_published_to_web (already iterating): makes geting the published to web repos info easier

 ## Small categories
 Small categories like Dataflow Storage Accounts and Available Features were moved to Groups and Admin.